bakedSpaceTime/cloud-run-inference-api/README.md

    - Use Cloud Monitoring to track usage
    - Set up alerts for unusual patterns

+## Download the model During Build time rather than at runtime

+This approach:

+- Downloads model during build time
+- Caches the model in the image
+- Uses local files at runtime
+- No need for token at runtime
+- Faster container startup

+Benefits:

+- Faster cold starts
+- No runtime downloads
+- More reliable
+- Works in airgapped environments
+- Better for production
+- The tradeoff is a larger container image, but the runtime benefits usually outweigh this.

 ## Installation

 1. Clone or Fork the repository